shuvasisdatta/spa-page-visit-counter/README.md

 # SPA Page Visit Counter

 Real time Page visit counter for Single Page Application (Vue.js, React.js etc.) using Firebase.
-This is a starter example project using Vue-cli (Typescript), Vuex, Vue-router and Firebase.
+This is a starter example project using Vue-cli (Typescript), Vuex, Vue-router and Firebase (Cloud Firestore).

 ## Project setup
 ```
 yarn install
 ```
-Replace .env.example with .env and add your firebase credintials there In src/store/modules/PageVisit.ts  replace the 'www.example.com' with your desired firebase collection name (better to use your domain name).
+Replace .env.example with .env and add your firebase credintials there.
+In src/store/modules/PageVisit.ts  replace the 'www.example.com' with your desired firebase collection name (better to use your domain name).
 ```
 const dbRef = db.collection('www.example.com')